 For general admissions requirements, please visit the How to Apply page.
 This specific program also requires:

-College-level math through pre-calculus, biology, 1 additional science course
+College-level math through pre-calculus, a biology course, and one additional science course

 Standardized Test Scores